jaytlang/srpc/README.txt

 This is the multiuser tree.
 I'm attempting to do the following here, in order:

+-> Change the append request so that it does what we want, removing read in the process.
+Keep everything at the pipe layer intact.

 -> Separate this subsystem into two executables, one for the main server itself (which handles auth and attach 9P requests) and a new lazily